captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-She was breaking your law.
+She was breaking one of your laws.
 Enough?

 ---

 ## CREON:
 Give me the details of how she was caught.

 ---

 ## WATCHMAN: